Gintama: Sales and accolades

-The Gintama manga had 50 million copies in circulation by May 2016; over 55 million by February 2018; over 58 million by December 2023; and over 73 million by November 2024, making it one of the best-selling manga series of all time.
-In March 2007, Shueisha announced that sales of the first volume had surpassed one million copies.
+The Gintama manga had 50 million copies in circulation by May 2016; over 55 million by February 2018; over 58 million by December 2023; and over 73 million by November 2024.
+By March 2007, the first volume had surpassed one million copies.
 Following volumes from the manga have also had strong sales, appearing various times in Japanese manga rankings.
-The 17th volume of the manga ranked as the tenth best-selling volume of Japan during 2007.
+The 17th volume ranked as the tenth best-selling volume of Japan during 2007.
 In 2008, the manga ranked as the tenth best-selling series, with over 2.3 million copies sold.
 It was also the fifth best-selling manga in the first half of 2009 list, selling over 2.7 million volumes from November 17, 2008, to May 17, 2009.

-In 2008 Gintama was featured in two Oricon surveys; it ranked at the top as the "funniest manga" and fifth in "most interesting manga".
-In another survey from 2009, it was listed as the sixth choice for what manga should be adapted into a live-action film.
-In a poll from Zassosha's Puff Japanese manga magazine, Gintama ranked second in the category "Best Long Stories".
-Fuji News Network has cited Gintama as one of the anime responsible for the wooden swords' popularity during 2008, as Hokkaido's retailers were experiencing brisk sales in wooden swords to foreigners.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Gintama ranked twelfth.
+The first Gintama light novel became the top-selling novel in Japan in 2006.
+The same achievement was reached by the third novel during 2008.
+English sales of the manga volumes were strong, with some of them having appeared in Diamond Comic Distributors's Top 300 Graphic Novels.